FreeRADIUS/wiki.freeradius.org/guide/stats-with-radsniff.md

 Static builds do work on the master branch, meaning you can build radsniff as a standalone binary and not have issues with libfreeradius conflicts if you're running a stable version of the FreeRADIUS server on the same host.

 ### Dependencies
-radsniff depends on _libpcap_ and _libcollectclient_.
-If _libpcap_ isn't available then radsniff will not be built.
-If _libcollectdclient_ isn't available radsniff will be build but without support for writing statistics out to a collectd socket.
+radsniff depends on libpcap and libcollectclient.
+If libpcap isn't available then radsniff will not be built.
+If libcollectdclient isn't available radsniff will be build but without support for writing statistics out to a collectd socket.

 On Debian/Ubuntu systems you can use apt to pull in the required packages:
 ```bash